Emergency Response

 1. Minor injuries such as a scrape, minor cut, bruising, etc. may be treated by any Adults in Charge.
 Supplies (band aid, ice pack) are available on location as arranged.

-3. Inform parent and follow-up with family as needed.
+2. Staff are to inform parent and follow-up with family as needed.

 Level B- Major Injury